takagi/pic/README.markdown

 `mdelay1` function and `mdelay` macro are for delaying.
 Note that since 8-bit PIC handles only 8-bit unsigned integers, nested loops are needed for delaying more than 255 msec (950 msec here). `progn` and `loop` are predefined macros for the compiler.

+`pic-compile` function compiles and outputs the complete assembly for the PIC functions to standard output.
+The output assembly is expected to be assembled with Microchip's MPASM assembler.

     (defpic init ()
       (progn
         (setreg :gpio #x0)                  ; clera GP0-5